Skip to main content

 • audit_id — Permanent audit trail reference (save for compliance)

-Determining Action: The webhook structure is identical for both signed and declined messages.
-Query the Audit API using the audit_id to determine if the user signed or declined.
+Determining action: The webhook structure is identical for both signed and declined messages.
+Query the Audit API using the audit_id to determine the outcome.

 Event: test